top of page

 Introduction to Forest Playgroups:

 Have you ever wondered what it would be like to send your child into the forest for playgroup or kindergarten?
 Are you curious about the health and educational benefits of such programs?
-As a new parent in Switzerland, I was new to the concept of forest schools.
-The idea of sending a child in the natural world for a few hours each week, sounded like the perfect way to educate and encourage a meaningful connection with nature.
-Plus, outdoor education seemed to be the ideal opportunity to help our son burn off some of his excess energy.
+As a new parent in Switzerland, the concept of forest schools was unknown to me.
+The idea of sending a child in the natural world for a few hours each week sounded like the perfect way to educate and encourage a meaningful connection with nature.
+Plus, outdoor education afforded our son the opportunity to burn off his excess energy in a productive way.

-Forest playgroups were first introduced in Denmark, by Ella Flautau, dating back to 1952.
-Since that time, additional countries have adopted such programs because of the numerous educational and health benefits they provide children of all ages.
-Switzerland has a wide variety of outdoor learning opportunities for children in many locations throughout the country.
+Forest playgroups were first introduced in Denmark in 1952, by Ella Flautau.
+Since that time, countries around the world have adopted similar programs due to the numerous educational and health benefits.
+Switzerland offers a wide variety of outdoor learning opportunities for children in many locations throughout the country.

-When I initially enrolled our first child in forest playgroup, I had no idea what to expect, but I quickly came to realize that the benefits of an outdoor education program were vast.
+When I initially enrolled our first child in forest playgroup, I had no idea what to expect, but I quickly came to realize that the benefits of an outdoor educational program were vast.
 Both of our children went through Waldspielgruppe and never complained about having to attend their forest mornings, regardless of the weather.
-Our children learned what to expect, felt safe in their environment and were encouraged to explore their surroundings in a natural, organic way.
+Once our children learned what to expect, they immediately felt safe in the environment and were encouraged to explore their surroundings in a natural, organic way.

 Educational Benefits: